-So data backup should be an essential part of your computer usage routine, but not everyone does it correctly.
+Data backup needs to be an essential part of your computer usage routine, but not everyone does it correctly, or even at all.
 Some may be intimidated by the apparent scale of what's required, not knowing where to start, what files to backup, where to store their backups or even which backup software to use.
 This article answers all of these questions and more.

 Data is the lifeblood of modern organizations, and computers use drives to store your data.
-The constant reading and writing of data will eventually lead to drive failure, due to mechanical failure or drive degradation, usually without warning.
+The constant reading and writing of data will eventually lead to drive errors or failure, due to mechanical issues or drive degradation, usually without warning.
 There are also other situations which may result in data loss, such as power failures, system or file corruption, viruses, ransomware, or malware attacks.
 It is therefore important to store a copy of your data somewhere else - as a safety net or form of redundancy.

-External hard drives - One of the most common storage mediums, external drives, are easy to setup, relatively cheap, provide multiple storage size options, are portable and are usually large enough to store a lot of data.
+External hard drives - one of the most common storage mediums, external drives, are easy to setup, relatively cheap, provide multiple storage size options, are portable and are usually large enough to store a large amount of data.
 However, like the hard drives in your computer, they are prone to failure over time, risk being misplaced (lost) or damaged (when dropped), and may eventually run out of storage space as their size is fixed.
-External drives may also risk being stolen or destroyed in a disaster (power-surge, fire, flood, etc), or more mundame damage, like being knocked off a desk.
+External hard drives may also risk being stolen or destroyed in a disaster (power-surge, fire, flood, etc), or more mundame damage, like being knocked off a desk.

-USB flash drives – Thumb drives, or USB flash drives, are plug n’ play, ultra-portable, inexpensive, and durable.
+USB flash drives – thumb drives, or USB flash drives, are plug and play, ultra-portable, inexpensive, and reasonably durable.
 They are good for transporting data between locations efficiently.
-However, they are also prone to being lost or stolen, have a low storage capacity, and certain higher-end models are more expensive.
+However they are also prone to being lost or stolen, have a low storage capacity, and certain higher-end models are more expensive.
 There is also the issue of durability to consider.